 This can be used throughout the whole development life cycle:

 - When fixing anomalies (defects)

-Based on the relative level of risk (Risk Class) design techniques can be selected that will give the proper level of coverage.
+Based on the relative level of risk (Risk Class) test design techniques can be selected that will give the proper level of coverage.

 Differentiated test approach